 If you haven’t considered how behavioral science intersects with clinical trials, you aren’t alone.
 Applying behavioral science research to clinical research is a new idea.
 However, behavioral science is well established.
 In fact, the past two decades have seen this discipline shift from academia to widespread use.

 Ever signed up for a trial of an online subscription service?
 Chances are, you would be automatically enrolled (and billed) unless you opted out.
 That’s an example of behavioral science being used on you as a consumer.
 Ever decided to have money automatically transferred from your paycheck to your savings account?
 That’s an example of using behavioral science on yourself!
-Choice architecture is also at work encouraging people to make healthier eating choices, to become organ donors and to participate in employer-sponsored retirement plans.
+Choice architecture is also at work, encouraging people to make healthier eating choices, become organ donors, and participate in employer-sponsored retirement plans.

 In the clinical trial world, such techniques increase the likelihood that patients will stay enrolled.
 They also increase the odds that patients will remain actively engaged and consistently compliant throughout the trial.
 Improving patient engagement and compliance supports more accurate, more complete data capture.
 Better data — and wider, more timely visibility to that data — helps in monitoring the progress of the trial.

 In other words, the purpose of patient engagement isn’t to deliver friendly reminders.
 It’s to improve retention and, ultimately, support the success of your trial.
 That’s why Datacubed Health has patient engagement built into the core of all of our solutions, including ePRO/eCOA.
 We’re passionate about delivering a better experience to patients and better outcomes for clinical trials; watch this short video to see how we do it!